 - 1. Begin by peeling away one corner of the barrier. - 2.
-Gently remove the barrier, working first around the outer edge.
+Slowly remove the barrier, working first around the outer edge.
 Work around the rest of the barrier, pushing down on the skin at each point while at the same time pulling the barrier away from the skin. - ▶ If using an adhesive release spray: pull a small area of the barrier away from your skin, spray, and then push the skin down as you gently remove the adhesive.
-A piece of wet paper towel, or a washcloth with warm water, may also help to remove the pouch barrier from the skin. - 3.
-If you have a two-piece system, you can remove the pouch piece only and leave the barrier in place (if the barrier is still sticking).
-After about 3-5 days, you will remove both the barrier and the pouch. - 4.
-Place the old pouch in a plastic waste bag, and then in the trash.
+A piece of wet paper towel, or a washcloth with warm water, may also help to remove the pouch barrier from the skin.

+4. Place the old pouch in a plastic bag and then in the trash.